-The bracelet is a tin bronze with Pb inclusions.
-The metallographic observation revealed that the metal was cast without additional work, in agreement with the first assessment of this object as a draft of a bracelet.
-It shows a dendritic microstructure with the presence of eutectic Sn-rich phase.
+The bracelet is a high tin bronze with Pb inclusions.
+The metallographic observation revealed that the metal was cast without additional work, in agreement with the first assessment of the object as a draft of a bracelet.
+It shows a dendritic microstructure with a large presence of eutectic Sn-rich phase.

 The characterization of the corrosion products showed a typical corrosion structure for an archeological bronze.
 The object presents the phenomenon of decuprification with Sn enrichment.
-This is a common phenomenon observed on bronze archaeological objects buried in moderately aggressive natural conditions (such as oxygenated sandy soils) and accompanied by the formation of cuprite at the interface with the metal.
-Cuprite is the first compound often to be formed during the corrosion of bronzes (Robbiola et al. 1998, Scott 2006).
-The enrichment in Ca, Si, P in the CP1 was also previously observed on archaeological objects (Robbiola et al. 1998, Papadopoulou et al. 2016) and can be attributed to the diffusion of these elements from the burial soil.
+This is a common phenomenon observed on bronze archaeological objects buried in moderately aggressive natural conditions (such as oxygenated sandy soils).
+The enrichment in Fe, Ca, Si, P in the CP1 was also previously observed on archaeological objects (Robbiola et al. 1998, Papadopoulou et al. 2016) and can be attributed to the diffusion of these elements from the burial soil.

-The good conservation condition of the original surface located, according to the Bertholon's method, at the interface of CP1 with S1 allows to identify the corrosion form as a Type I according to Robbiola et al. 1998 classification.
+The good conservation condition of the original surface located according to the Bertholon's method on the interface of CP1 with S1 allows to identify the corrosion form as a Type I according to Robbiola et al. 1998 classification.
 CP1 presents hammering traces and decoration which are typical markers of the original surface.

-This bracelet is part of a corpus of four bracelets (bracelet bus-na 98 BZ 11 / bus-na 98 BZ 23 / bus-na 98 BZ 38 / bus-na 98 BZ 67) found in the same site.
-These artefacts are all drafts of bracelets but correspond to different stages of advancement: two bracelets are "as cast" and present no further working (bracelet bus-na 98 BZ 23 and bus-na 98 BZ 38) while two bracelets present signs of annealing and cold-working (bracelet bus-na 98 BZ 11 and bus-na 98 BZ 67).
+This bracelet is part of a corpus of four bracelets (bracelets bus-na 98 BZ 11 / bus-na 98 BZ 23 / bus-na 98 BZ 38 / bus-na 98 BZ 67) found on the same site.
+These artefacts are all drafts of bracelets but correspond to different stages of advancement: two bracelets are "as cast" and present no further working (bracelet bus-na 98 BZ 38) while two bracelets present signs of annealing and cold-working (bracelet bus-na 98 BZ 11 and bus-na 98 BZ 67).

-▼ References
+➢ References